Revealing economic facts: LLMs know more than they say: Methodology

 \subsection{Datasets}

 We use four public regional datasets covering US counties, EU regions, UK districts and German districts.
 Additionally, we use a dataset containing public financial information about US listed firms.
 The datasets are listed in Table \ref{tab:data_description}.
-We assembled the datasets using different sources, which are described in detail in Appendix \ref{appx:data}.
-We provide more extensive results for our main datasets, US counties and US listed firms, which contain a larger number of observations than the other datasets.
+We assembled the datasets using different public sources, which are described in detail in Appendix \ref{appx:data}.
+All datasets are cross-sectional and are based on statistics from 2019, with the exception of the US firms dataset for which we obtain data from 2022.\footnote{The free tier of the Yahoo Finance API limits access to earlier history.} Intentionally, all datasets predate the 2023 knowledge cut-offs of the LLMs we tested so that we can assess whether the LLMs can exactly recall statistics.

 Key variables that we use in the regional datasets are population, GDP per capita, unemployment rate, a measure of the income per capita, and a measure of life expectancy.
 Key variables we observe in the US firms dataset are total assets, market capitalisation, profitability metrics such as return on equity and return on assets.
+The full list of variables in all datasets are shown in Table \ref{tab:tab_cv_all}.
 For the super-resolution analysis in Section \ref{sec:super_res} we use additional data that we describe in that Section.
+We provide more extensive results for our main datasets, US counties and US listed firms, which contain a larger number of observations than the other datasets.